Modification Date: 2018-08-13 12:07:21

 In our circumstances, this recipe has very good suspension and application properties.
 It dries hard, does not crack during drying, does not settle hard in the bucket and applies evenly and dries quickly.
 If you do not have EP Kaolin, just substitute.
 That may require adjusting the raw:calcine proportions.
 If it settles convert some of the calcined kaolin to raw.
 If it does not dry hard enough or does not suspend well, use more raw kaolin and less calcined.
 However because the raw kaolin has 12% weight loss on firing, more is needed to supply the same amount of SiO2 and Al2O3 to the fired glaze.
 For example, if you drop the calcined kaolin by 5 you need to increase the raw kaolin by 5.6 to maintain the same overall chemistry (5 + (5 x 12% / 100 = 5.6).
 If your kaolin is not too plastic you might be able to use all raw kaolin (18.3 + 13.9 + (13.9 x 12% / 100) = 34.
 But beware, the glaze could crack on drying (and thus crawl on firing).

 Although this is a matte glaze it flows well (it is well melted).
 If fired ware has pinholes the solution lies elsewhere.
 Bisque ware as high as possible.
 If you gel the slurry a little, or preheat the ware, you can bisque even higher.
 Try applying a thinner glaze layer and use whatever technique necessary to get an even and quality laydown.
 If still needed, consider using the double-soak firing schedule.

 Plainsmanclays.com makes this recipe as a premixed powder.

-This glaze is firing to a surface that some people find too dry.
+Important note: This glaze is firing to a surface that some people find too dry.
 One reason for this is variation in different brands of dolomite.
-To help with this issue we have created an equivalent recipe that sources the MgO from a frit and talc, G2934Y (see link below).
-It has a better melt fluidity (and thus is a little less opaque and hosts stains better), a much lower LOI and the surface is just slightly more silky.
+To help with this issue we have created an chemistry-equivalent that sources the MgO from a frit and talc, G2934Y (see link below).
+It also has a better melt fluidity (and thus is a little less opaque and hosts stains better), a much lower LOI and the surface is just slightly more silky.